 So when it comes to getting and staying healthy, balancing our intestinal microflora should be a top priority.
 The good news is, we’ve got a well-established and synergetic partnership going.
 The oldest microorganisms on Earth, bacteria have carved an elaborate evolutionary niche for themselves inside our bodies.
 It’s important to remember that we need them every bit as much as they need us.

 “The bottom line is that we would be dead without them,” says Gregor Reid, PhD, a professor of microbiology, immunology and surgery at the University of Western Ontario in Canada and past president of the International Scientific Association for Probiotics and Prebiotics.
-(Prebiotics are nutrients that help probiotics and other beneficial bacteria to multiply.)
+(Prebiotics are nutrients that help probiotics and other beneficial bacteria to multiply.
+Learn more about the importance of prebiotics here.)
 “Bacteria are benefiting from the relationship, too,” he notes, “otherwise they wouldn’t have let us get this far.”
 He explains that several of the bacteria residing in the gut could easily kill us — but then who would feed them?

 He’s got a point.
 Although bacteria inhabit all of the 30-odd feet of your gastrointestinal plumbing, they cluster in the dining hall that is your colon.
 There, they spend their days awash in waste — the bacterial equivalent of manna from heaven.